McGregor returns for Rangers against Napoli

 "I have every faith in him tomorrow with the experience he has," he said.

-"He has still been the same in training.
-I have no doubt in my mind that he will perform."
+"Of course it is different for Allan, that he is not starting the games from the beginning, but he is still the same in training, he is still the same person and he will be fine tomorrow."

-McLaughlin had received some criticism following back-to-back 4-0 defeats by Celtic in the Scottish Premiership and Ajax in the Champions League.
+McLaughlin had received some criticism following back-to-back 4-0 defeats by Celtic in the Scottish Premiership and Ajax in the Champions League, picking up an injury in the Netherlands.

 Now it will be McGregor who will face visitors who started their Group A campaign with a stunning 4-1 win over last season's runners-up, Liverpool, and followed that up with a 1-0 weekend defeat of Spezia to top Serie A and extend their unbeaten run this season to seven games.

-The tie has been pushed back 24 hours from the scheduled date due to concerns over police resources related to the Queen lying at rest in Edinburgh.
+The tie has been pushed back 24 hours until Wednesday due to concerns over police resources related to the Queen lying at rest in Edinburgh.

+Rangers were denied the opportunity to get back to winning ways against Aberdeen when all Britain's weekend fixtures were postponed.

+Alfredo Morelos would have hoped to use that game to prove he is on the comeback trail after being dropped for the Champions League qualifier against PSV Eindhoven amid concerns over his fitness and attitude.

 More to follow.